s-bau/recommandation-de-films/README.md

 • Data visualization in Tableau
 • Machine Learning (NLP) for a movie recommendation
 • Streamlit as interface for the recommendation system

+The files data_clean.py and data_clean_fr.py create all the necessary csv files that other codefiles use.